 Research at NCYSUR focuses on:

-NCYSUR partnerships have made it possible to draw together the research and clinical expertise of internationally regarded Australian scholars in the field of substance use disorders.
-NCYSUR's partner organisations are:
+NCYSUR draws together the research and clinical expertise of internationally regarded Australian scholars in the field of substance use disorders.
+NCYSUR belongs to the School of Psychology and the Faculty of Health, Medicine and Behavioural Sciences, The University of Queensland.

 NCYSUR is supported by core funding from the Australian Government under the Drug and Alcohol Program.